kiali/openshift-servicemesh-plugin/docs/users-guide.md

 ## Workload: Traces

-The _Traces_ sub-tab provides a graph that illustrates the trace spans that were collected over the given timeframe.
+The _Traces_ sub-tab provides a chart showing the trace spans collected over the given timeframe.
 Click on a bubble to drill down into those trace spans; the trace spans can provide you the most low-level detail within your workload application, down to the individual request level.

 ![Workload: Traces](27-workload-traces.png)